Is your Mac not booting up after the latest macOS update? Or seeing a white, gray, or other Mac screen of death? If so, don’t panic! You’re not alone.

 To tackle the Kernel extension issue, first shut down the Mac and turn it on while pressing and holding Cmd +R to enter Recovery Mode.
 If your drive is encrypted, you have to unlock it and enter your encryption password.

-With macOS Sierra (and High Sierra), to get the recovery program opening fully (correctly) “Command+R” needs to be held down during the full length of the booting process.
+With macOS, get the recovery program opening fully (correctly) “Command+R” needs to be held down during the full length of the booting process.

 - Choose the language if needed